fwcd/sineweaver/README.md

 # Sineweaver

-An interactive synthesizer that can synthesize arbitrary sounds via their Fourier series.
+An interactive introduction to synthesizers.